Skip to main content

 A pentest typically goes through the phases: reconnaissance, scanning, exploitation and reporting.
 The result is a detailed report with vulnerabilities found, evidence of exploitation and concrete recommendations.

 Pentests are mandatory under regulations such as DORA (financial sector) and are increasingly required by clients, insurers and certification bodies.
 DEFION carries out pentests for all types of environments.
+The cost and duration of a pentest vary depending on scope and complexity.
+An external pentest typically takes two to four weeks, a web application pentest one to three weeks.
+Pentest results are increasingly demanded by clients, regulators and cyber insurers as evidence of adequate security.

 Related terms